Wednesday, October 25, 2023

 May 2015, February 2017

-Russian opposition politician Vladimir Kara-Murza was suddenly taken ill during a Moscow meeting.
-Taken to a local hospital, he was diagnosed with poisoning.
-The symptoms recurred in 2017, and Kara-Murza was put into a coma to save his life.
-He has since gone abroad.
-Attempts to investigate the poisonings have been rebuffed by the authorities.
+Russian opposition politician Vladimir Kara-Murza suddenly becomes ill during a Moscow meeting.
+Taken to a local hospital, he is diagnosed with poisoning.
+The symptoms recur in 2017, and Kara-Murza is put into a coma to save his life.
+Attempts to investigate the poisonings are rebuffed by the Russian authorities.

 March 2018